Scrashdown/PRU-Audio-Processing/README.md

 # PRU-Audio-Processing

 This is the repository of my bachelor's project.
+The project aims to run a microphone array on the BeagleBone Black, using the PRU Sub System to process the raw data from the microphones and offload it from the main ARM CPU.

 ## Setup